ava-innersource/Liquid-Application-Framework-1.0-deprecated/CONTRIBUTING.md

 `InternalsVisibleTo` is used only to allow a unit test to test internal types and members of its runtime assembly.
 We do not use `InternalsVisibleTo` between two runtime assemblies.

 If two runtime assemblies need to share common helpers then we will use a "shared source" solution with build-time only packages.
-Check out the some of the projects in https://github.com/aspnet/Common/ and how they are referenced from other solutions.

 If two runtime assemblies need to call each other's APIs, the APIs must be public.
 If we need it, it is likely that our customers need it.